winhamwr/ci-infrastructure/README.md

 Note: I'd prefer to make this possible with a one-command solution via this project, but for now, these are manual steps.
 Pull requests very welcome.

-1. Sign in to the [aws console](http://console.aws.amazon.com)
+1. Sign in to the [AWS console](http://console.aws.amazon.com)
-2. Use the 32-bit instance root store Ubuntu 10.04 AMI in your preferred region from [this list](http://uec-images.ubuntu.com/releases/10.04/release/) to launch your ec2 instance.
-Click the ami links to redirect to the console launch screen for a handy shortcut.
+2. Use the 32-bit instance root store Ubuntu 10.04 AMI in your preferred region from [this list](http://uec-images.ubuntu.com/releases/10.04/release/) to launch your EC2 instance.
+Click the AMI links to redirect to the console launch screen for a handy shortcut.
 I recommend the High-CPU Medium instance.
 3. Use the console to create a new 20GB EBS volume in the same availability zone as your freshly-launched instance.
 4. Attach the new EBS volume to your instance as device `/dev/sdj` (or whatever you'd like).